KCMinchakpu/KCMinchakpu/README.md

 KCMinchakpu

-This is my personal website showing my work experiences and project.
+This is my website, which shows my work experiences and projects.
 This is my digital Curriculum Vitae.